Dr. James Patterson

 Selected publications:

-Backlash to Climate Policy - In this paper, I examine why and how policy backlash arises in response to 'hard' climate policy (such as regulation, taxes/pricing, and phaseouts).
-Drawing on insights from several bodies of literature, I argue that backlash is driven by a sense of contested legitimacy within a political community.
-The paper provides a basis for future comparative analysis on the emergence, dynamics, and effects of backlash in climate politics.
+I examine why and how policy backlash arises in response to 'hard' climate policy (eg regulation, taxes/pricing, and phaseouts).
+Drawing on insights from policy, politics, and social movements, I argue that backlash is driven by contested legitimacy of policy action.
+This provides a key conceptual foundation for comparative empirical analysis on the emergence, dynamics, and effects of backlash in climate politics.

 Scientific leadership

-I am a member of the Scientific Steering Committee of the Earth System Governance Project (since 2018), and was previously the Co-Chair from 2019-2021.
-This is the largest global network of social science researchers in environmental politics and governance.
+Member of the Scientific Steering Committee of the Earth System Governance Project (2019-present); Co-Chair from 2019-2021.

 Teaching